josemarti/CarND-Path-Planning-Project/README.md

 ### 1) Prediction and trajectory

-In this first part of my code, taking into account the info from the simulator, the lane position of every car is calculated along with the expected location after the planned trajectory.
+In this first part of the code, taking into account the info from the simulator, the lane position of every car is calculated along with the expected location after the planned trajectory.
 The safety distance is 30 meters.
 This information is used to decide if the car has to accelerate, decelerate or change lane.

 ### 2) Trajectory